Strategic Workforce Planning For Veterinary Hospitals

 - Hospital is currently fully staffed

-- Concerns for associate well-being and inability to scheduling time off
+- Concerns for associate well-being and inability to schedule time off